-Fitbit makes so many of the best fitness trackers, and is the largest player in that market by such a margin, that we felt obligated to create a buying guide dedicated to them.
-A lot of people will use the word Fitbit when they mean fitness watch or band, and vice versa.
+Many people associate the best Fitbits with the best fitness trackers, mainly because the California-based fitness company is the largest player in that market by a huge margin.
+These people will use the word 'Fitbit' when they mean 'fitness watch' or 'band', and vice versa: truth to be told, we don't blame them.
 You can get cheaper trackers, but Fitbit has a well-deserved reputation for the quality of what it sells, in terms of build and app support.

-Fitbit started with basic pedometers that clipped onto bra straps or waist bands, it's now moved up through a variety of bands to produce sophisticated devices that track everything from runs via GPS to workouts via heart-rate monitors to even menstruation – via user diary entries rather than any kind of sensor, admittedly.
+Back in the day, Fitbit started with basic pedometers that clipped onto sports bra straps or waist bands, it's now moved up through a variety of bands to produce sophisticated devices that track everything from runs via GPS to workouts via heart-rate monitors to even menstruation – via user diary entries rather than any kind of sensor, admittedly.

 Having said that, most Fitbits aren’t just for step counting these days.
 They can be useful when running, at the gym or in your home gym, but you do need to know which one to buy to suit your needs.
 Get fit for 2021 using the best Fitbits.

 Lastly, if you are unsure which type of Fitbit is correct for your needs, then be sure to check out T3's How to choose the right Fitbit for you guide.